gsamokovarov/jump/README.md

 You can also build jump by yourself.
 Or hack on it, you know, if you like Go and UNIX stuff. 💻

-## Why

-Why use jump over autojump, z or something else is a valid question.
-I was an avid autojump user before building jump myself.
-My sloppy fingers were the main motivation.

-I mistype a lot.
-With autojump, I was never tolerated for a typo.
-I also wanted to utilize fuzzy searching, as it saves so much effort.

-Over the time I have tweaked the ranking and matching algorithm to fit my needs, so I thing it may fit yours as well.
-Here is a [conversation] about little tips and tricks using jump.

 ## Build